dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ## 4 - Animation loop example

+### 4.1 - Box Geometry Animation

-Now I am going to want to make some kind of animation example of what I have worked out thus far when it comes to mutating the values of a buffer geometry position attribute.
-In this example I am not suing the set vertex and set triangle helpers to create an update box geometry helper.
-In this helper method I am doing the same thing that I did for my example on the set tri helper, only I worked out a way to do so in a while loop rather than a whole bunch of lines calling the ti method over and over again.
-The one major different in this update method beyond that is that I can also pass a percent value that can be used to set the state of an animation in terms of a value between 0 and 1.
+In this example I am going with what I worked out in the box geometry section of this post by using the set vertex and set triangle helpers to create an update box geometry helper.
+In this helper method I am doing the same thing that I did for my example on the set tri helper, only I worked out a way to do so in a while loop to update all the triangles of the geometry.
+The one major difference in this update method beyond that is that I can also pass a percent, or alpha values as it is some times called that can be used to set the state of an animation in terms of a value between 0 and 1.

 When doing anything that involves mutating the geometry over an over again by changing values in the position attribute there is one thing that I must always do and that is to make sure that I always set the needs update boolean of the position attribute to true each time I change the values in the position array.
 Thus far doing so was not that important because I was just updating the geometry once, and that seems to work okay even if i do not make sure it is set to true.
 However now if I forget that step the geometry will update only once, and then not again on the next call of the animation function.